KEEP UP TO DATE

 Who are we?

 The Governing Body of Navigation Primary School was re-constituted on 5th March 2015.
-There are thirteen governors as follows: the head teacher (Joanne Patterson) one elected staff governor (Mark Harrison), two elected parent governors (Jon Bentley and Ian Holmes), one local authority governor (David Morgan) and seven co-opted governors (Jessica Boothroyd [chair], Dr Ling Lim, Ciaran McDonald [vice chair] Catriona Urquhart-Lintz, Catherine Bell, Richard Laverick and Karla Milton).
-We currently have one co-opted governor vacancy.
+There are thirteen governors as follows: the head teacher (Joanne Patterson) one elected staff governor (Mark Harrison), two elected parent governors (Jon Bentley and Ian Holmes), one local authority governor (David Morgan) and seven co-opted governors (Jessica Boothroyd [chair], Dr Ling Lim, Ciaran McDonald [vice chair] Catriona Urquhart-Lintz, Catherine Bell, Richard Laverick ).
+We currently have two co-opted governor vacancies.

 The Governing Body believes that the current structure is appropriate for its current activities but continually keeps it under review.
 The Governing Body will also co-opt individuals with specific skills and knowledge to assist in the work of the sub-committees.